Ways to help the Stenson Family

 We will continue to keep everyone as updated as possible as we learn more (please check out Emily Stenson's Instagram/Facebook stories for more updates in real-time: @emilyestenson).
 I know a lot of folks will be reaching out asking how they can help, here is a list of ways to help if you would like to:

 PRAYERS: Please, first and foremost pray for Charlie and the Stenson family.
 This time is full of unknowns and anxieties, if you can pray for strength and courage for the family, especially Charlie, that is a good place to start.
 If you don't pray, please send all the healing and positive vibes her way!
-Please pray that this regimen of chemo treatment does the job and has Charlie celebrating her 4th birthday cancer-free in September.
-Pray that her side effects are minimal and she continues to have a sunny disposition the next few months.
-Its a tough road but she is a tough girl who does tough things!
+It's been a tough road but she is a tough girl who does tough things!

 VENMO: If you'd like to gift something directly to Derek and Emily to grab a coffee, snacks, etc from the hospital, Emily's Venmo is @emilyestenson (yes, that's an 'e' in between Emily & Stenson) ***Venmo will ask, but you do not need the last 4 digits of her phone number as long as you feel comfortable donating without that.
 Just make sure to double-check that it's the correct username.***

-If you have any other ideas on ways to help, please feel free to let me know!
+If you have any other ideas on ways to help, activities that could be fun, or anything else, please feel free to let me know!